Jamie Pittman: Coaching career

 Since fighting professionally, Pittman has been focussed on coaching existing and new Australian talent as part of Team Business working with both elite and pro athletes on the Central Coast (New South Wales), including Kaye Scott and Tyson Lantry.
 He is currently the National Regional Development Coach and the head of talent identification and development for Boxing Australia.
 Pittman's coaching experience includes being the Australian Assistant Coach at the AIBA World Junior Championships in Russia 2015 and Australian Assistant Coach at the AIBA Youth World Boxing Championships where Australia won a gold and a bronze medal.
 Pittman has Coached at 2 @ufc tournaments and in 2019 was named the National Futures Coach for Boxing Australia.

+Sexual misconduct findings

+In April 2024, Pittman admitted to and apologised for sexual misconduct involving female fighters.
+At the National Sports Tribunal, Pittman was found to have committed a large number of offences between 16 July 2023 and 26 October 2023, with his conduct being described by the tribunal as "disgusting", "inappropriate" and "offensive".

+Pittman admitted to the code of conduct breaches, which consisted of 11 separate incidents across two separate team camps following overseas tours organised by the Combat Institute of Australia, with one incident in particular being described as "a sexually lewd act in the presence of a female athlete under Mr Pittman's care".
+The tribunal also stated that most of the incidents involved "inappropriate comments or conduct involving the sexual objectification of women that is puerile, infantile and lacking in sensitivity or awareness".

+During the hearing, Pittman said he felt ashamed and embarrassed and accepted that certain comments were inappropriate.
+He also said he would not be contesting the findings.
+The tribunal recommended a six-month ban backdated to November 2023, and for Pittman to apologise in writing to a physiotherapist and at least two athletes.
+Pittman subsequently withdrew from the 2024 Olympic Games and stood down from the Australian Olympic Committee's Indigenous Advisory Panel.